parmentelat/r2lab-obsolete/rhubarbe/README.md

 ## Invoking : node scope

-The python entry point is named `imaging-main.py` but it should be called through one of the symlinks like `imaging-load`.
+The python entry point is named `rhubarbe-main.py` but it should be called through one of the symlinks like `rhubarbe-load`.

 So in short:

-    $ imaging-load [-i filename] 1 4 5
+    $ rhubarbe-load [-i filename] 1 4 5

 The arguments, known as a *node_spec*`* would be similar to what `nodes` accepts as input, i.e.